8 THINGS YOU NEED TO KNOW ABOUT THE TEENAGE BRAIN

 “Sleep is the thing we know is really important not just for brain development and learning, but for mental health,” says Blakemore.

-In early 2019, a report revealed that sleep-deprived teenagers were more likely to have unprotected sex under the influence of alcohol or drugs, and generally be more impulsive and likely to make bad decisions.
+In early 2019, a report revealed that sleep-deprived teenagers were more likely to be more impulsive and likely to make bad decisions.

 Blakemore, who has two boys, one a teenager, believes her work has made her a more patient and understanding parent.